MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-08-tlol-part-5-download-scraping.markdown

     using replays from the Europe West (EUW) region which is widely considered to be the best region outside of the best region in China and the Korean (KR) region.

+- **100,000,000 Samples**

+    The paper also describes how the final dataset is comprised of 100 million data samples.
+    The paper doesn't clearly indicate what a sample is, this could either be a frame (a single observation of the game at a single point in time), or this could refer to scenes.
+Scenes are collections of observations which relate to a single instance of something happening in the game.
+For instance, the `Combat` scene refers to players fighting against each other, the `Navigation` scene refers to players moving from one global intent region to another.
+For further details, refer to [part 4](https://miscellaneousstuff.github.io/project/2021/09/04/tlol-part-4-exploring-the-literature.html).

 ### Method

 ## References